apache/nuttx/Documentation/components/nxgraphics/appendix.rst

       The build will also fail to locate the X header files unless you install an X11 development package.

-   -  The sim target itself is broken under 64-bit Linux.
-This is because the sim target is based upon some assembly language setjmp/longjmp logic that only works on 32-bit systems.

-      NOTE: There is a workaround in this case: You can build for 32-bit execution on a 64-bit machine by adding ``-m3`` to the ``CFLAGS`` and ``-m32 -m elf_i386`` to the ``LDFLAGS``.
-The configuration/build system will do this for you; you simply need to select ``CONFIG_SIM_M32=y`` in your configuration file.

    -  Refer to the readme file in sim configuration `README.txt <https://github.com/apache/incubator-nuttx/blob/master/boards/sim/sim/sim/README.txt>`__ file for additional information.